 FHA programs.
 FHA loans are a program of choice for first-time homebuyers due to the flexibility of the program.
 If you struggle with a low credit score, FHA loans allow scores as low as 580.
 If you don’t have a large sum of money saved for a down payment and don’t qualify for down payment assistance, FHA loans provide down payments as low as 3.5%.

 FHA loans do not require PMI, but they do require an upfront payment and annual premium payment.
 The upfront amount is around 1.75% of the mortgage amount, and the monthly premium ranges from .45% to 1.05% of the loan amount.

 VA loans.
-If you are an active member of the military, retired veteran or qualifying spouse, you may qualify for a VA loan.
-VA loans are attractive to first-time home buyers because they have no down payment requirement, low credit score requirements, and no PMI is required.
+If you are an active member of the military, a retired veteran, or a qualifying spouse, you may qualify for a VA loan.
+VA loans are attractive to first-time homebuyers because they have no down payment requirement, low credit score requirements, and no PMI is required.
 You must receive a VA home loan Certificate of Eligibility to qualify.

 USDA loans require an upfront guarantee amount of 1% of the mortgage loan amount.
 The annual guarantee amount is 0.35%.
 All of the fees can be rolled into your monthly mortgage payment.

 If you haven’t purchased a home in the past, the process can feel daunting.
 Fortunately, you can narrow down your options by understanding what is most important to you as a homebuyer.
 Do you need a low downpayment requirement?
 In need of a program that allows for a lower credit score?
 Do you want to lower your PMI costs?
 Figure out what is important and talk about those items with your lender.